betterscientificsoftware/bssw.io/CuratedContent/ResourceTemplate.AggregateBase.md

     prerequisites: filename1.md, filename2.md, etc.

 Aggregate:

-    Optional info for aggregating content to define a more complex resource
+   Aggregate: base
-    Aggregate: base (to specify the base of an aggregate resources)
+   - The "base" designation indicates that content and metadata will be included from specified subresource files.
+See the file [CuratedContent/ResourceTemplate.AggregateBase.md](ResourceTemplate.AggregateBase.md) for an example "base" file.

-    Aggregate: subresource (to specify a subresource for an aggregate resource)
+  Aggregate: subresource

-    The "subresource" specification indicates that the item will not be displayed as a separate resource on the front-end BSSW site.
+   - The "subresource" designation indicates that the item will not be displayed as a separate resource on the front-end BSSW site.
 We expect this to be the most common usage.
-However, omitting this subresource designation will enable the item to be both (1) listed as a separate resource on the front-end site and (2) used as a subresource in the aggregate.
+However, omitting this subresource metadata will enable the item to be both (1) listed as a separate resource on the front-end site and (2) used as a subresource, as specified by an aggregate "base" resource.

 --->